-Enables you to generate an HTTPS certificate, which replaces the current security certificate.
+Enables you to generate a new self-signed HTTPS certificate, which replaces the current security certificate.
 The new certificate is in effect after you restart Unified Manager.

 Regenerate HTTPS Certificate dialog box

 The Regenerate HTTPS Certificate dialog box enables you to customize the security information and then generate a new HTTPS certificate with that information.